Sophiensæle

 North Korea appears to many as an impalpable country, inhumane and completely closed off.
 Based on research and interviews, the interactive performance Hello questions superficial and one-sided assumptions about North Koreans.

-In three specially designed rooms at Sophiensæle, visitors work in small groups to learn about the situation of various people whose mobile autonomy has been or continues to be restricted by the state.
-Using a specially developed system, the audiences find blind dates that tell stories aside from grand state acts, propaganda, parades and other showcase measures and give insights into everyday North Korean culture.
+In three differently designed rooms at Sophiensæle, visitors work in small groups to learn about the situation of various people whose mobile autonomy has been or continues to be restricted by the state.
+Using a specially developed system, the audiences find blind dates that tell semi-fictional stories aside from grand state acts, propaganda, parades and other showcase measures and give insights into everyday North Korean culture.
 Through music, movement, customs, games and food, Hello invites you to make encounters beyond political dividing lines, to rethink prejudices and to imagine the lives of North Koreans in more personal and complex ways.

 The information on accessibility is still in progress and will be updated as soon as possible.
 If any questions remain unanswered until then, please feel free to contact the communication department at barrierefreiheit@sophiensaele.com or 030 27 89 00 35.
 Please note that details may change by the day of the event.
 Therefore, if you find out after you have purchased your ticket that the performance is no longer accessible to you, you can contact us for a ticket return at ticketing@sophiensaele.com or 030 27 89 00 45 until 5 business days after the event (Monday through Friday between 10am and 6pm).